 Most investors in a company receive what is known as “common stock.”
 This means that the shareholder receives dividends and voting rights on par with most other stockholders in the company with no preferences.
 Series A funders, along with pre-seed and seed investors, typically receive what is known as Series A, or “preferred,” shares.

 Series A stocks can differ from company to company, but share some or all of the following traits:

 - Preferred dividend payments over common stock (these shareholders get paid first).

 - Preferred voting rights on company decisions.

 A company can create as many series of shares as it likes and will typically differentiate classes of stock by dividends and voting rights.
 In practice, however, it’s rare to see more than Series A, Series B and Common stock.

 Series A funding is the first round of series financing for a startup company.
 At that stage, bankers and venture capitalists will invest in a company that has a proven business concept, an organized team and a game-plan for profitability.
 Investors in Series A funding typically receive preferred stock shares.

 Tips for Startup Founders

-- Get your taxes in order.
-Unfortunately, paying business taxes is more complicated than paying regular income taxes.
+- Unfortunately, paying business taxes is more complicated than paying regular income taxes.
 How much you have to pay will depend on how your business is structured, whether it is a C corporation, S corporation or LLC.
 Each comes with its own advantages and disadvantages.
 Make sure you read up on which is right for your business.
 If you are running a small business there are lots of potential tax credits you should be aware of.
 For example, the Small Business Health Care Tax Credit is available to business owners who pay for the health care of their employees.
 Tax credits are also available for starting greener businesses as well.